The Ultimate Guide to Nailing Your Logo Presentation for Clients

 • Create a Cohesive Presentation: Summarise what has been changed according to their feedback when presenting the final design.
 This reinforces that their voice was heard and implemented.

 • Use Contextual Mockups: Showcase the logo in real-world applications again.
-You could even throw in branded materials like business cards or social media posts they've yet to see.
+You could even throw in branded materials like business cards or social media posts they haven’t seen yet.
 This gives them a concrete idea of how the logo will perform in future.

 For example, I once used contextual mockups for a restaurant logo that was finalised after many rounds of feedback.
 Presenting it in a menu layout, signage, and even on a chef’s coat excited the client!